 Ahaziah or Jehoahaz (2 Chronicles 21:17; 25:23) was a king of Judah.
 He was the son of Jehoram and Athaliah.
 According to 2 Chronicles 21:16-17, a Philistine and Arab war took away his older brothers.
 So, he ruled, when he was only 22 years old (2 Kings 8:26–27), for only less than one year in 841 BC.
-Also, Ahaziah was the first Judahite king to descend from both the House of David and the House of Omri, through his mother.
+He was the first Judahite king to descend from both the House of David and the House of Omri, through his mother.

-Ahaziah’s mother, Athaliah was “his counsellor to do wickedly” (2 Chron.
-22:3).
+Ahaziah’s mother, Athaliah was “his counsellor to do wickedly” (2 Chronicles 22:3).
 In addition, other members of Athaliah’s family became his counselors.
 And they all advised him to join his uncle Jehoram, king of Israel, in a mission against Hazael, king of the Arameans.
 But Jehoram was wounded in the battle, and went to recover at Jezreel.
 Ahaziah also left the field of war in Gilead.
 And after a visit to Jerusalem, he came to Jezreel for a meeting with Jehoram.
 There he was caught up in the rebellion by Jehu.

 According to the account given in the 2 Kings, Ahaziah and Jehoram both went out to meet the rebellious general, with Jehoram learning too late of Jehu’s murderous intentions.
 Ahaziah saw his uncle being shot by Jehu, with a bow.
 So, Ahaziah escaped for his life, but was wounded at the pass of Gur in Ibleam.
 And he had power only to reach Megiddo, where he died (2 Kings 9:22–28).